gy-mate/moodle-to-vikwikiquiz/README.md

 ### 📋 Features

-* Imports multiple HTML files at once
+* Imports multiple HTML files at once (recursively, if desired)
 * Can create a new article on [vik.wiki](https://vik.wiki/) with the generated quiz wikitext and summary pre-filled in the editor
 * Can open an existing article on [vik.wiki](https://vik.wiki/) with the summary pre-filled in the editor
 * Copies the generated wikitext to the clipboard